linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/15 Market-Making and Delta-Hedging.md

 Since  $\theta$  is negative, time decay benefits the market-maker, whereas interest and gamma work against the market-maker.

-Let's examine how  $\epsilon$ , the change in the stock price, enters equation (7).
+Let's examine how $\epsilon$, the change in the stock price, enters equation (7).
 Note first that because we have delta-hedged, $\epsilon$ itself does not affect market-maker profit.
 However, profit does depend on the squared change in the stock price,  $\epsilon^2$ .
 Consequently, as we saw in Table 2, it is the magnitude—not the direction of the stock price move—that determines profit.

 Table 5 calculates equation (7) for various moves in the stock price.
 Because equation (7) depends only on the squared stock price move, the calculation is the same for moves up and down.